onepointsixtwo/SpringDistributedTransactionsSimple/README.md

 ## Setup

 To run this project, some setup is required.
 The steps are as follows (assumes running on MacOS):
-* Install PostGreSQL on the local system by using the command `brew install postgresql`
+* Install PostgreSQL on the local system by using the command `brew install postgresql`
-* Start PostGreSQL instance by running `pg_ctl -D /usr/local/var/postgres start` or, if you want it to run as a service on the machine i.e. start up automatically when the machine starts, you could use `brew services start postgresql` instead.
+* Start PostgreSQL instance by running `pg_ctl -D /usr/local/var/postgres start` or, if you want it to run as a service on the machine i.e. start up automatically when the machine starts, you could use `brew services start postgresql` instead.
 * Create a database on the machine matching the username of your current user (in my case johnkartupelis) by running the command
 `createdb johnkartupelis`.